 - Ways of generating therapeutically actionable biological cancer data - Types of therapeutically actionable biological cancer data - Tools to analyze existing rich, complex or large datasets, and - Precision oncology trial design, conduct and analysis.

 Applicants must be mentored by researcher(s) (clinician and/or scientist) currently associated with a MOHCCN-funded study.
 Special consideration will be afforded to applicants who include plans for inclusion of marginalized populations in their work.
-Research goals should reflect an understanding of the accessibility of data available within the Network at the time of the award.

 Support Offered